 How to Apply

 Applicants are required to have earned at least a baccalaureate degree from a science, technology, engineering, or mathematics program at a regionally accredited U.S. college or university or from a non-U.S. institution of higher education judged equivalent to a U.S. baccalaureate degree by the International Admissions office.
 The minimum undergraduate grade point average (GPA) for admission is 3.00 (based on a 4-point scale), computed from all undergraduate credits from the applicant’s most recent baccalaureate degree.
-A prospective student may apply at any time and should follow the general graduate application procedure for degree-seeking students (see Graduate Admission Requirements).
-Admission to the program is based on:
+A prospective student may apply at any time and should follow the general graduate application procedure for degree-seeking students.

 As part of the online application for Geosciences Programs, you will be prompted to provide the following:

-- Unofficial Transcripts.
+- Transcripts.
 The Department of Geosciences will consider unofficial transcripts to begin assessing your application.
-However, you must contact the schools you have attended and have them send your official transcripts to the graduate college.
+However, you must still contact the schools you have attended and have them send your official transcripts to the Graduate College.
 You can write in your cumulative GPA and the GPA for your last 60 credits.
+Note: International students must provide only official transcripts.
+Any questions about international student application materials should be directed to International Admissions (https://www.boisestate.edu/global-international/).

 - Letters of Recommendation.
 You must designate at least 3 professional references who will be asked to complete a letter of recommendation on your behalf.

 - Statement of Interest.
-The Statement of Interest is used to familiarize ourselves with your research interests and aspirations so that we may find potential advisors aligned with your interests.
-The statement of interest should be: (a) no more than 2 pages in length, (b) single spaced, (c) 11pt font size, (d) have 1” margin on all sides, and (e) uploaded as a PDF document.
+The Statement of Interest should detail your research interests and aspirations, and how they align with potential faculty advisors.
+The statement of interest should be: (a) no more than 2 pages in length, (b) single-spaced, (c) 11pt font size, (d) have 1” margin on all sides, and (e) uploaded as a PDF document.
 With as much specificity as you can, your statement of interest should:

 - Identify one or more scientific challenges that motivate you to join our graduate program, explaining important knowledge gaps if you can.